-The master plan is being developed in 3 phases: 1) Analysis and Visioning (March 2015), 2) Development of Alternatives (October 2015) and 3) Final Plan / Implementation Strategy (anticipated for Fall 2016).
-The master plan will include station area designs, market feasibility analysis, a real estate development strategy, an infrastructure and financing plan, and transportation integration plan.
+The master plan was developed in 3 phases: 1) Analysis and Visioning (March 2015), 2) Development of Alternatives (October 2015) and 3) Final Plan / Implementation Strategy.

-A Visioning Workshop and walking tour were held on March 24, 2015 to kick-off a public involvement program for the project.
-An open house was also held on October 14, 2015 to present alternative scenarios for development in the Fresno Station District.
+A Visioning Workshop and walking tour were held on March 24, 2015 to kick-off the public involvement program for the project.
+An Open House was then held on October 14, 2015 to present alternative scenarios for development in the Fresno Station District.
+Finally, on November 1, 2018, an Open House was held to unveil the final Master Plan to the public.

 Fresno’s first railroad depot, the Southern Pacific Train Depot, on Tulare St, built in 1872, marks the city’s birthplace.
 The rail alignment has provided the framework for the development of Fresno’s urban core.
 In fact, the downtown streets of most Central Valley cities have aligned themselves to the rail corridor.
 Rail has left a lasting imprint on each of these cities and their relationship with rail is at the heart of their identities.